You don’t need an in-depth understanding of composting terms in order to compost successfully.

-For example, the flowers of the chamomile is encased in a cows intestine and buried over winter, while Yarrow flowers are put in a stag’s bladder, hung from a tree over the summer and then buried over winter.
+For example, the flowers of the chamomile are encased in a cow’s intestine and buried over winter, while Yarrow flowers are put in a stag’s bladder, hung from a tree over the summer, and then buried over winter.
 For more information see Biodynamic.org.

-An anaerobic form of composting which uses fermentation to break down composting materials such as cooked food.
+An anaerobic form of composting that uses fermentation to break down composting materials such as cooked food.
 See Bokashi Bins: A Complete Beginner’s Guide.

 A good composting material, when fully unfurled a pile can be composted on its own with no further additions.

-In composting, browns refers to carbon rich materials.
+In composting, browns refer to carbon-rich materials.
 Examples include leaves, paper and cardboard.
-Confusingly, not all ‘browns’ are brown in colour.
-Coffee grounds, for example, are is rich in nitrogen and, in composting terms, is a ‘green’.
+Confusingly, not all ‘browns’ are brown in color.
+Coffee grounds, for example, are rich in nitrogen and, in composting terms, is a ‘green’.